 But the best attraction is actually one of the cheapest; it’s the video game next to the mirror maze.
 Do you remember the scene in the movie Get Smart where Anne Hathaway and Steve Carell limberly navigate a room of lasers?
 It’s that!
 For a few tokens, you can compete against your family members to see who’s got the skills for espionage.

 Wildly popular in Europe, escape room challenges have made their way to America.
 At The Island, your family can choose one of four adventures at The Escape Game.
 Here’s how it works: you and your teammates (up to seven people) are locked in a room where you’re forced to find clues, solve puzzles, and decipher codes in order to escape.
 (Yes, if you fail your mission, you will be released after one hour.)
 It’s great fun, especially for teenagers looking to outsmart their parents!
-Cost: Player (recommended for ages 12 & up) $32.
+Cost: Everyone (recommended for ages 12 & up) $32.

 If you’re looking for an escape room geared more toward elementary school-aged kids and tweens, consider The Tomb: Escape Game (2528 Parkway).
 This multi-room challenge takes on an Egyptian theme with a facilitator guiding the group.
 If you want less help in solving the clues, make that clear to the guide during the game; however, know that certain segments need to be finished in a designated amount of time to move other groups through the rooms.
-Cost: Youth (5-12) $11; Adult $14; pick up brochure for $1 discount.
+Cost: Youth (5-12) $11; Adult $14; pick up a brochure for $1 discount.

 8/Flyaway Indoor Skydiving